VultureProject/mod_defender/README.md

 Mod Defender is an Apache2 module aiming to block attacks thanks to a whitelisting policy

 ### Dependencies
-* apache2-dev package to provide APXS and Apache2 headers
+* apache2-dev package to provide Apache Extension Tool and Apache2 headers
 * gcc & g++ >= 5.2
 * CMake >= 3.2